zyl24/OpenFGL/README.md

 <details>
   <summary>Dataset Setting</summary>

-OpenFGL is designed to automatically download and process multiple graph datasets.
+OpenFGL is designed to automatically download and process FGL datasets.
 Before using this feature, please ensure that you modify the `--root` argument to specify the root directory where your datasets are stored.
 For example:
 ```python
 parser.add_argument("--root", type=str, default="/mnt/data")
 ```

 OpenFGL supports loading mainstream datasets for above-mentioned scenairos.
 These datasets are defined in two variables, `supported_fedgraph_datasets` and `supported_fedsubgraph_datasets`.
-Please change this setting in the `config.py`:
+Moreover, we also provide a user-friendly interface to facilitate the import of your custom datasets.
+Please refer to this **[tutorial]()**.

+To change the dataset(s) you use, please change the `--dataset` argument.For example:

 ```python
 parser.add_argument("--dataset", type=list, default=["Cora"])
 ```

-Moreover, we also provide a user-friendly interface to facilitate the import of your custom datasets.
-Please refer to this **[tutorial]()**.
+Note that in some cross-domain FGL settings (see [Here]()), you can specify the dataset of each client, so the `--dataset` is describled as a list.
 </details>